 The Jail Authority continues to place importance in community involvement.
-Jail Authority employees participated in a wide range of community events in the past fiscal year including Special Olympics, New River Valley Law Enforcement Memorial Softball Tournament, the Law Enforcement Torch Run, Roanoke County's Touch a Truck, Tug for Tots, Forgotten Victims Day Camp and the Special Olympics Zombie Run.
+Jail Authority employees participated in a wide range of community events in the past fiscal year including Special Olympics Zombie Run, New River Valley Law Enforcement Memorial Softball Tournament, the Law Enforcement Torch Run, Roanoke County's Touch a Truck, Tug for Tots, Forgotten Victims Day Camp, the Out of Darkness Community Walk and the Badges for Baseball.

 The Jail Authority continually seeks rehabilitation opportunities for inmates.
-During the fiscal year, the Jail Authority teamed with DMV Connect to provide picture identification cards to assist released inmates with their transition back into the community.
-In addition, a Residential Substance Abuse Treatment (RSAT) grant was awarded by the Virginia Department of Criminal Justice Services.
-Funds from this grant are being used to provide substance abuse treatment to applicable inmates so as to enhance opportunities for living in the community after release without using alcohol or illegal drugs.
+The Residential Substance Abuse Treatment (RSAT) grant, awarded by the Virginia Department of Criminal Justice Services last year, continues to provide resources to provide substance abuse treatment to applicable inmates.
+This program enhances opportunities for living in the community after release without using alcohol or illegal drugs.

 Staff driven initiatives continue to be a focus of the agency.
-Those include issuance of new ballistic vests which improve officer safety when transporting inmates.
-Mental health first aid training was provided to all staff.
+Mental health first aid training continued to be provided to all staff.
 This training provided staff with the skills and knowledge to address situations with our mentally ill inmates.
 Our employee recognition program continues to evolve with the selection of four Employee of the Quarter recognitions and recognition of our Employee of the Year.